brickpool/logo/doc/PG-Protocol.md

 Note that parity checking can only detect an error if an odd number of bits are picked up or dropped in a character frame during transmission.

 ### CRC/XOR Checking
-For teh block commands `04` and `05`, the _DTE_ query or _LOGO!_ response messages include an error–checking field that is based on a Cyclical Redundancy Check XOR method.
+For the block commands `04` and `05`, the _DTE_ query or _LOGO!_ response messages include an error–checking field that is based on a Cyclical Redundancy Check XOR method.
 The _CRC_ field checks the contents of the entire data.
 It is applied regardless of any parity check method used for the individual characters of the message.

 The _CRC_ field is one byte, containing an 8–bit binary value.
 The CRC value is calculated by the transmitting device, which appends the XOR value to the message.
 The receiving _DTE_ program must calculate the CRC during receipt of the message, and compares the calculated value to the actual value it received in the _CRC_ field.
 If the two values are not equal, an error results.